-The collaborative relationship between attending physician and trainee in the delivery of patient care is at the core of this Program; the provision of high-quality patient care is the fundamental vehicle for teaching and learning of all the required competencies.
-Clinical training is augmented with weekly conferences used for review of intracardiac electrograms, journal club, didactic lectures and research meetings.
+The collaborative relationship between attending physician and trainees in the delivery of patient care is at the core of this Program; the provision of high-quality patient care is the fundamental vehicle for teaching and learning of all the required competencies.
+Clinical training is augmented with daily intracardiac electrogram reviews, weekly conferences used for journal club, case studies, didactic lectures and research meetings.
 Fellows are encouraged to participate in scholarly activities including publication of case reports, independent research and projects focused on quality improvement and patient safety.
 Each fellow also participates in a longitudinal ambulatory clinic with a weekly, supervised half-day session in which they learn and master outpatient arrhythmia management.

 Our faculty consists of six board certified electrophysiologists, each with a faculty appointment at Tufts University School of Medicine.
 We also have a highly skilled team of eight advanced practitioners who work in both inpatient and outpatient settings.

 Fellows will participate in three primary clinical rotations:

 - Invasive EP lab: 2 out of every 3 weeks

 - Inpatient consult service: 1 out of every 3 weeks

 Lahey Hospital & Medical Center is the primary site for all rotations however, senior EP fellows will also have the opportunity to rotate through Beverly Hospital for both clinic and lab experiences in a community hospital setting.

 Interested fellows should apply through the Electronic Residency Application Service (ERAS) and will be selected for fellowship in the fellowship match with the National Residency Matching Program (NRMP).
 Please visit of the ERA and NRMP websites for important dates and timelines.